 - Produce leaders with strong analytical and financial decision-making skills.

 - Ensure that students understand the theory and application of financial economics, including an appreciation of the uses and limitations of available data..

 - Develop superior oral and written communication skills appropriate for audiences of various types.

 - Provide a solid foundation in ethical standards for financial decision makers and leaders in finance.

 The student learning outcomes in the required and elective courses include:

-- Demonstrate an understanding of the theory and practice of corporate finance from a managerial perspective.
+- Demonstrate an understanding of the theory and practice of corporate finance.

 - Perform financial statement analysis and corporate valuation for informing business decisions.